GENERAL TERMS AND CONDITIONS WITH CUSTOMER INFORMATION

 by asking the customer to pay after placing his order.

-If there are several of the aforementioned alternatives, the contract is concluded at the time when one of the aforementioned alternatives occurs first.
+If there are several of the aforementioned alternatives, the contract is concluded at the time at which one of the aforementioned alternatives occurs first.
 The period for accepting the offer begins on the day after the offer is sent by the customer and ends at the end of the fifth day following the sending of the offer.
 If the seller does not accept the customer's offer within the aforementioned period, this is deemed to be a rejection of the offer, with the result that the customer is no longer bound by his declaration of intent.

 2.5 If the payment method "Amazon Payments" is selected, payment will be processed by the payment service provider Amazon Payments Europe sca, 5 Rue Plaetis, L-2338 Luxembourg (hereinafter: "Amazon"), subject to the Amazon Payments Europe user agreement, available at https: / /payments.amazon.de/help/201751590.
 If the customer selects “Amazon Payments” as the payment method during the online ordering process, he also issues a payment order to Amazon by clicking the button that concludes the ordering process.
-In this case, the seller already declares the acceptance of the customer's offer at the point in time at which the customer triggers the payment process by clicking the button that completes the order process.
+In this case, the seller already declares acceptance of the customer's offer at the point in time at which the customer triggers the payment process by clicking the button that completes the order process.

 2.6 When submitting an offer via the seller's online order form, the text of the contract will be saved by the seller after the contract has been concluded and sent to the customer in text form (e.g. e-mail, fax or letter) after his order has been sent.
 Any further provision of the contract text by the seller does not take place.
 If the customer has set up a user account in the seller's online shop before submitting his order, the order data will be archived on the seller's website and can be accessed free of charge by the customer via his password-protected user account by providing the corresponding login data.